fi-ts/postgreslet/README.md

 # postgres-controller

-A small controller which act as a bridge between the zalando-postgres-operator and our postgres Resource.
+A small controller which acts as a bridge between the zalando-postgres-operator and our postgres Resource.

 ## Run an example on kind-cluster